 Now, please try to understand, we REALLY want to like the N900.
 We also really like the way that Nokia has opened up the Maemo OS platform to developers.
 But it's just impossible to ignore the fact that Nokia isn't able to put enough power behind Maemo to compete with Google and their Android OS.
 In the same time that Nokia has managed to soft launch one Maemo device, there have been a dozen Android devices from multiple vendors, and 40 or 50 more scheduled for 2010.
 Additionally, there are over 20,000 applications available from third parties already for Android.
 There's a few quality applications for Maemo, but honestly you can count them on your fingers and toes, and none of them are really mission critical.

+Nearly all of our disappointments, with the exception of battery life which we'll address separately, are software related - although Nokia is putting out updates regularly.
+While the core applications are good, they show a general lack of maturity, and left us thinking that two thirds of the things that you'd like to be able to configure and change just weren't configurable.
 In a recent example that it is being proactive on the software front, Nokia released a firmware update the adds support for the still widely used Exchange 2003 E-mail/calendar/address book (previously there was only support for Exchange 2007).

 Advanced messaging including Skype, Google Talk, and SIP (VoIP) has been beautifully integrated into the native address book, dialer, and SMS/IM client, BUT isn't polished or configurable enough.
 For example, Skype is fully integrated as a core service for the N900.
 It works wonderfully for making Skype calls via WiFi, and offers Skype "chat" as well.
 This integration is so complete that the Skype status of you Skype contact shows up in the address book and on desktop icons.